jschreuder/Middle/README.rst

 others).
 But you'll always have a useful backtrace telling you where things went wrong.

-Note: all examples use Zend Diactoros, but any PSR-7 compatible library will work as well.
+*Note: all examples use Zend Diactoros, but any PSR-7 compatible library will work as well.*

 ----------------------------
 Running a Middle application
 ----------------------------

-The heart of an application build with Middle is the ``ApplicationInterface`` which just takes a PSR ``ServerRequestInterface`` and returns a ``ResponseInterface``.
+The heart of an application build with Middle is the ``ApplicationStackInterface`` which just takes a PSR ``ServerRequestInterface`` and must return a ``ResponseInterface``.
 Running it, after having set it up, will look as follows (using Zend Diactoros as PSR-7 implementation):

 .. code-block:: php